elsondsa/PhoneComparison/README.md

 # PhoneComparison

 ## Packages used
-URLLIB for http connection
+URLLIB for http connection,
-SSL for certificates
+SSL for certificates,
 BEAUTIFUL SOUP for html parsing